Zaurall/XAI/readme.md

 ## 2. CatBoost: Architecture and Advantages

 CatBoost, a state-of-the-art algorithm developed by Yandex, is a powerful solution for efficient and accurate machine learning tasks, including classification and regression.
 With its innovative Ordered Boosting technique, CatBoost enhances predictive performance by leveraging decision trees effectively.
-In this article, we will explore the inner workings of the CatBoost algorithm.

 ![CatBoost schema](readme_images/catboost_schema.png)